ektrah/nsec/docs/api/nsec.cryptography.incrementalmac.md

 : `state` has not been initialized yet or has already been finalized.

-### FinalizeAndVerify(ref IncrementalMac, ReadOnlySpan<byte>)

-Completes the MAC computation and verifies the specified message authentication code.

-    public static void FinalizeAndVerify(
-        ref IncrementalMac state,
-        ReadOnlySpan<byte> mac)

-#### Parameters

-state
-: The state to be finalized.

-mac
-: The message authentication code to be verified.

-#### Exceptions

-InvalidOperationException
-: `state` has not yet been initialized or has already been finalized.

-CryptographicException
-: Verification failed.

 ## Thread Safety

 Any public static members of this type are thread safe.
 Any instance members are